Earn an Environmental Science Degree

 As a truly interdisciplinary field, the environmental science major includes instruction in five key areas:

 - Physics is the study of matter and energy.
-Engineering of any kind is based on the principles of physics.
+Engineering of any kind, including environmental engineering, is based on the principles of physics.

-- Chemistry studies chemicals and their interactions with one another.
+- Chemistry studies chemicals and their interactions with one another in a substance.
 Biochemistry and geochemistry are subsets of this, focusing on the chemistry of living things and the chemistry of rocks, soil and water, respectively.

-- Social sciences study human beings and how they interact with each other and the environment.
-Social science majors offered at Southern New Hampshire University include our online sociology degree and anthropology degree online.
+- Social science studies human beings and how they interact with each other and the environment.
+It also examines the behaviors that result from humans receiving and interpreting information related to the environment.
+Social science majors offered at Southern New Hampshire University include an online sociology degree and anthropology degree online.

-Collectively, these fields ensure that you are well-versed in the ways that the earth and all elements of it intersect.
+Collectively, these fields ensure you are well-versed in the ways that the environment and all elements of it are connected.
 You'll study the earth's living and non-living elements, and how all things relating to matter and energy intersect.
 You can also study how human populations affect and are affected by changes in the environment.

 How hard is an environmental science degree?

 Studying the environment, climate change and how humans play a major part in the health of our planet is exciting.
 Protecting the planet is a noble career.
-To succeed in this major, it helps to feel comfortable with science as a whole.
-Your study will include the study of geology, chemistry, biology and physics.
+To succeed in this major, it helps to feel comfortable with science.

-Because of the interdisciplinary nature of this degree, you will also learn writing and communication skills.
-You will also learn math and statistics.
-This makes a well-rounded education that positions you to do great work in whichever career you ultimately choose.
+Because of the interdisciplinary nature of this degree, you'll learn writing and communication skills, along with math and statistics.
+This results in a well-rounded education that positions you to be highly capable of doing great work in the career you choose.

-"Students can tailor their experience by incorporating experiential learning courses, internships and volunteer opportunities into their learning paths," said Dr. Kelly Thrippleton-Hunter, technical program facilitator for science at SNHU.
-"This makes the learning even more fun while also allowing you to gain desirable skills that fit with your unique career goals," she said.
+"Students can tailor their experience by incorporating experiential learning courses, internships and volunteer opportunities into their learning paths," said Dr. Kelly Thrippleton-Hunter, adjunct faculty for science at SNHU.
+"This makes the learning even more fun, while also allowing them to gain desirable skills that fit with their unique career goals," she said.

 Can you get an environmental science degree online?

 Yes!
 An online environmental science degree is a great way to learn about the natural world right where you are.
-Through online learning, you set the pace.
-Complete your work when and where it works best for you.
-Your fieldwork will be right in your community.
-Through online learning, you can literally be in the field while you learn about environmental issues around the world.
+Through online learning, you set the pace, so you can complete your work when and where it's best for you.
+Plus, your fieldwork can be performed close to home, allowing you to study the environment in your very own community.

-"The online platform of this program provides our students with the flexibility they need to earn their degree and, best of all, allows them to make a difference in the world," said Dr. Kelly Thrippleton-Hunter, technical program facilitator for science at SNHU.
+"The online platform of this program provides our students with the flexibility they need to earn their degree and, best of all, allows them to make a difference in the world," said Dr. Kelly Thrippleton-Hunter, adjunct faculty for science at SNHU.

 Related Articles